tillschwoerer/R-data-science-book/docs/lubridate.md

 ## 1                      0 43417
 ## 2                      1  9287
 ```

-We now have a binary indicator of rainfall.
-Over the course of the observed year it rained 9287/43417*100 = 21.4% of the time frames observed.
+We now have a binary indicator of precipitation.
+Over the course of the observed year precipiation was observed for $9287/43417 = 21.4\%$ of the time frames.

-The column RELATIVE_FEUCHTE must also be adjusted in the same way.
+The column `RELATIVE_FEUCHTE` must also be adjusted in the same way.

 ```r
 values_of_rel <- df %>%
   group_by(RELATIVE_FEUCHTE) %>%
   filter(RELATIVE_FEUCHTE < 0) %>%
   tally()

 head(values_of_rel)
 ```